lenin97/awsweb/README.md

 This repo provides **one of the first functional base versions** of the project.

-- The actual production system is **private**, more advanced, and significantly improved.
+- The actual production system is more advanced, and significantly improved.
 - Some architectural components here differ from the live version.
 - This repository is shared for: